 Futami Port in the north of Chichijima is the transport hub of the Ogasawara Islands, where the ferries from Tokyo and Hahajima dock.
 It is surrounded by the only sizable town on Chichijima, where most of the hotels, restaurants, shops and tour companies are located.
 The town itself is small and walkable.

 The main road on the island connects Futami Port with Kominato Beach eight kilometers further south.
-It is served by an hourly bus that costs 200 yen per ride.
+It is served by an hourly bus that costs 200 yen per ride or 500 yen for a 1-day pass.
 A secondary road leads through the island's mountainous interior and is not served by public transportation.
 Hotels and tour companies provide pick up services to their clients.
 Furthermore, bicycles, scooters and cars can be rented on the island.